 Last updated on .

-Bağdat Avenue (Bağdat Caddesi) is one of the most important streets in the Kadıköy district of Istanbul.
+Bağdat Avenue (Bağdat Caddesi) is one of the most important streets in not only the Kadıköy district of Istanbul, but the entire Asian side.
 It runs from east to west from Maltepe to Kadıköy for about 14 kilometers (8.7 miles).

-Bağdat Avenue is an important place for locals to meet and socialize.
+Today, Bağdat Avenue is an important place for locals to meet and socialize.
 I worked in Caddebostan right off the street and often met friends at nearby restaurants and cafés after work.
+There are also several bus and dolmuş lines (shared taxis) along the street.
+It’s very easy to get to Kadıköy Pier and Taksim Square.

-View from a café on Bağdat Avenue in Istanbul, Turkey
+View from a café in Caddebostan along Bağdat Avenue in Istanbul, Turkey

 View from a café in Caddebostan